Merger of eyewear giants Luxottica, Essilor has a Canadian tint

-A global eyewear-industry giant was created on Monday through the merger Italy’s Luxottica Group, owner of the Ray-Bay and Oakley brands, and France’s Essilor International, the top maker of prescription lens.
+A global eyewear-industry giant was created on Monday through the merger of Italy’s Luxottica Group, owner of the Ray-Ban and Oakley brands, and France’s Essilor International, the top maker of prescription lens.

-The new company, to be called EssilorLuxxotica, will have a market value of almost €50-billion ($53-billion U.S.), annual sales of €15-billion, annual operating income of €3.5-billion, 140,000 employees and sales in 150 countries.
+The new company, to be called EssilorLuxxotica, will have a market value of almost €50-billion ($70-billion), annual sales of €15-billion, annual operating income of €3.5-billion, 140,000 employees and sales in 150 countries.
 The merger marks one of the Europe’s biggest cross-border deals.

 In addition to forming the largest eyewear company by a long shot, the deal would solve two problems that had the potential to damage both companies.

-The first was succession planning at Luxottica, whose 81-year-old founder and controlling shareholder, Leonardo del Vecchio, one of the richest men in Italy, has had problems keeping his senior executive team in tact.
-His successor will almost certainly be Hubert Sagnières, 61, Essilor’s French Canadian chairman and CEO, though the two companies did not specifically mention succession plans.
+The first was succession planning at Luxottica, whose 81-year-old founder and controlling shareholder, Leonardo Del Vecchio, one of the richest men in Italy, has had problems keeping his senior executive team intact.
+His successor will almost certainly be Hubert Sagnières, 61, Essilor’s French Canadian chairman and chief executive officer, though the two companies did not specifically mention succession plans.

 The second was the potential for a collision course.
 Luxottica was developing a lens business while Essilor was getting into frames and buying online eyewear retailers.
 The merger of the company eliminates the competitive threat that could have hurt both companies’ profit margins.